kagiso23/SoftwareTestingAssessment/README.md

 ## Usage

-To run the test, you can run the TestNG file
+To run the test on Console use `mvn test` or run the `TestNG.xml` file

 ## Reporting

-Reports are written `/Reports folder` directories after a successful run.
+Reports are written `/Reports folder` or `/tagert/sunfire-reports` directories after a successful run.
 Can view the screenshot after the test fail